 The general rule for a payment gateway is the more payment methods it accepts the better.
 While credit and debit cards are obvious methods to accept, don’t overlook the importance of variety – you want to accept all major domestic and international credit cards and debit cards.

-Not only that, you should consider accepting payments in different currencies, espiecally if selling to an international market.
+Not only that, but you should also consider accepting payments in different currencies, especially if selling to an international market.
 In this case, you’ll also want to determine whether additional fees are charged for accepting multi-currency payments and whether the gateway offers different language options.

 - Customer Support